 The 12th Commonwealth Sports Ministers Meeting

-APPROXIMATE COMMITTEE SIZE: 160 single delegations
+APPROXIMATE COMMITTEE SIZE: 70 double delegations

 The Commonwealth Games, hosted every four years, bring together members of the Commonwealth of Nations, a political association largely composed of former British colonies.
 Though often presented as a celebration of athletic excellence, cultural exchange, and shared history, the Games also exist within a broader post-colonial framework that continues to shape political, economic, and cultural relationships across the Commonwealth.
 The 12th Commonwealth Sports Ministers Meeting (12CSMM) convenes sports ministers, senior officials, and institutional partners to evaluate the future of the Games and the role they continue to play in the 21st century.